-Other Types of Emergence ies Animal Control (619) 767 2675 Injured or sick animals, animal cruelty, aggressive animal, animal bite to a person Dead Animal Removal (858) 694 7000 / (888) 299 9905 Removal of dead animals from Country maintained roads or facilities Arson Hotline (619) 236 6815 Arson investigations/Explosive Device Team Crisis & Suicide Hotline (888) 724 7240 Assistance with mental health crisis Flood control 24 hour hotline (858) 565 5262 Hazardous Material (800) 728 6942/ (800) 424 8802 Emergencies and other sudden threats to public safety; oil and/or chemical spills; radiation emergencies and biological discharges SDG&E Emergency Outages (800) 411 7343 Electrical or gas emergency Street Lights/ Signals/Public Works (619) 527 7500 Street signal malfunctions, tree's in roadway

-Water & Sewer Emergency Repair (619) 515 3535 For reporting water emergencies such as water main breaks, service leaks, valve leaks, hydrant knock overs, high line leaks, and pressure problems.
-This hotline takes

-calls and dispatches crews to

-investigate and/or fix problems.
+Other Types of Emergencies Animal Control (619) 767-2675 Injured or sick animals, animal cruelty, aggressive animal, animal bite to a person.
+Dead Animal Removal (858) 694-7000/ Removal of dead

+(888) 299-9905 animals from Country maintained roads or facilities Arson Hotline Arson investigations/Explosive Device Team Crisis & Suicide Hotline (888) 724-7240 Assistance with mental health crisis Flood control 24-hour hotline (858) 565-5262 Hazardous Material (800) 728-6942/ (800) 424-8802 Emergencies and other sudden threats to public safety; oil and/or chemical spills; radiation emergencies and biological discharges Power or Gas Emergency Outages (800) 411-7343 Electrical or gas emergency (SDG&E) Street Lights/ Signals/Public Works (619) 527-7500 Street signal malfunctions, tree's in roadway Water & Sewer Emergency Repair (619) 515-3535 For reporting water emergencies such as water main breaks, service leaks, valve leaks, hydrant knock overs, high line leaks, and pressure problems.
+This hotline takes calls and dispatches crews to investigate and/or fix problems.

-3. The alarm system or method(s) used to alert employees of an emergency is/are: The employee alarm system shall provide warning for necessary emergency action, or for reaction time for safe escape of employees from the workplace or the immediate work area, or both.
+3. The alarm system or method(s) used to alert employees of an emergency

+The employee alarm system shall provide warning for necessary emergency action, or for reaction time for safe escape of employees from the workplace or the immediate work area, or both.
 The alarm system or method(s) used to alert employees of an emergency are: